zeenfts/coral-reefs-management-system/README.md

 <sub><small>4.
 Goldmanprize.org</small></sub>

 ## How to Run
+1. Make sure Python 3.8+ installed on your Computer.
-1. Clone or download this Repository locally (on your own Computer Machine).
+2. Clone or download this Repository locally (on your own Computer Machine).
-2. On Command Prompt/Powershell (Windows), Terminal (Mac/Linux).
-Do either `pip install tabulate maskpass` or `conda install tabulate maskpass` on your System of Global Environment (you could also do it inside a Virtual Environment).
+3. On Command Prompt/Powershell (Windows), Terminal (Mac/Linux).
+Do either `pip install tabulate maskpass` or `conda install tabulate maskpass` on your System of Global Environment (you could also do it inside a Virtual Environment). <br>
+    3.1. tabulate=0.9.0 (or up) <br>
+    3.2. maskpass=0.3.7 (or up)
-3. Run the *corals_main_program.py*.
+4. Run the *corals_main_program.py*.
+5. Enjoy the program.

 [Password File](https://github.com/zeenfts/coral-reefs-management-system/blob/main/files/__password_role.txt)

+## Limitations:
+1. No Graphical User Interfaces (GUI).
+2. Can only finish all of current maintained corals.
+3. Only one user available for each role.
+4. Can only search based on the coral's name column.
+5. Not using external data storage such as database.

 ## Program Flow
 ### [PDF Version](https://github.com/zeenfts/coral-reefs-management-system/blob/main/files/__password_role.txt)